graphql-dotnet/graphql-dotnet/docs/src/getting-started.md

     /*
      * Interface/Type Layer
      * Every type you wish to expose via GraphQL needs to be defined.
-     * See the "Further Reading" section of the docs for ways of automatically generating schema.
+     * See the "Further Reading" section of the docs for ways of automatically
+     * generating GraphQL code from existing data objects.
      */
     public class DroidType : ObjectGraphType<Droid>
     {